AstroTechies/ModdingKit/README.md

-# ModdingKit
+# Astroneer ModdingKit

-A collection of reconstructed Astroneer proxy blueprints and source files used for creating custom mod blueprints that interact with elements of the game itself.
-It is not a perfect solution, but it gets the job done.
+This is a modkit made for modding Astroneer, should be fairly up to date with the latest game version.